LARC-CMU-SMU/FoodSeg103-Benchmark-v1/README.md

 ## Benchmark and model zoo

+**We need temporarily block the trained models (about 4 months), and if you want the models please send me the email**

 Encoder | Decoder | Crop Size |  Batch Size |mIoU | mAcc | Link
 --- |:---:|:---:|:---:|:---:|:---:|:---: